- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 1. Are dogs happy when they roll on their backs?

-While this may not always be the case, your dog rolling over onto his or her back can sometimes be a sign that he or she is happy.
-If you are petting your dog or playing with him or her, he or she may roll onto his or her back to show that he or she is not only happy but that he or she feels completely safe in your presence.
+While this may not always be the case, your dog rolling over onto his back can sometimes be a sign that he is happy.
+If you are petting your dog or playing with him, he may roll onto his back to show that he is not only happy but that he feels completely safe in your presence.

 2. Why do dogs roll on their backs and wiggle?

 It depends on where they are.
-If your dog is outside, he or she might be trying to get the scent of something outside onto his or her body as a way of scaring off potential predators.
+If your dog is outside, he might be trying to get the scent of something outside onto his body as a way of scaring off potential predators.
 If you are inside, though, there is a much better chance that your dog is trying to scratch an itch.
-Dog behaviors can have multiple causes, though, so it’s always a good idea to keep an eye on what your dog is doing before he or she starts wiggling to figure out the root cause of the action.
+Dog behaviors can have multiple causes, though, so it’s always a good idea to keep an eye on what your dog is doing before he starts wiggling to figure out the root cause of the action.

 3. Why does my dog rub herself all over the carpet?